Correction: Obit-Charles Reich story

-NEW YORK — In a story June 17 about the death of Charles Reich, The Associated Press reported erroneously that the author graduated from Oberlin University.
-The school’s name is Oberlin College.
+NEW YORK — In a story June 17 about the death of Charles Reich, The Associated Press reported erroneously the first name of Supreme Court Justice Hugo Black.
+This story was previously corrected on June 24 to show that Reich graduated from Oberlin College.

 A corrected version of the story is below: